 - Learn some new moves together at a salsa bar

-- Enjoy a cosy candlelit night at home with a home-cooked meal
+- Cook up a storm and enjoy a cosy candlelit night at home

 - Visit an art gallery, followed by coffee and cake